"FORGOTTEN FOODS"

 Yes, Forgotten Millet grains have amazing health benefits if consumed regularly in your diet.

 Millet whole grains are low in GI and rich in fibre content which helps in digestion and keeps the gut healthy.
 Millets are also naturally gluten free grains.
+Hence they are a boon for diabetics to help manage blood sugar levels.
+Millets do not spike the blood sugar levels unlike wheat and rice which are high GI foods.

 Each millet is known to have a special benefit for your health.